 Five main touchpoints reach consumers, including the brand promise, brand story, innovation, purchase moment, and consumer experience.
 Regardless of the order, they reach the consumer; if the brand does not deliver a consistent message, the consumer will be confused and likely shut out that brand.

-How the Internal brand stretches across the five consumer touchpoints
+How the brand idea stretches across the five consumer touchpoints

 - Brand promise: Use the brand idea to inspire a simple brand promise that separates your brand from competitors, and projects your brand as better, different, or cheaper, based on your brand positioning.